raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

 Thanks for reading, if you discover a bug in the code, please either [fork the repo][repo] and submit a pull request, or [submit an issue on Github][issue].

-[tao]: A Taoist ordered a vegetarian hot dog from a street vendor: "Make me one with everything."
+[^tao]: A Taoist ordered a vegetarian hot dog from a street vendor: "Make me one with everything."
 [^also]: There are a lot of other reasons to curry functions, but this is an article about the relationship between currying and partial application, not an introduction to combinatory logic and functional programming :-)
 [allong.es]: http://allong.es
 [ja]: http://leanpub.com/javascript-allonge